 If you’ve made the decision to homeschool your child, the next task on your list might be finding the best homeschool programs that work well for your family.
-Found yourself asking, “What homeschool curriculum should I use?”
+Wonder how to choose a homeschool curriculum for your kids?
 Luckily, there are myriad programs to pick from – and plenty of resources available to you.

 “I remember when I was looking for a math curriculum for my daughter,” Strickland says.
 Everybody recommended a certain curriculum that they boasted as being great, and though the Stricklands hated it, they pushed forward based on the suggestion.
 “Two years we wasted on this math curriculum that we both hated, and there was really no learning going on.”